-As promised here, here are a few more of the reasons why I am not rich (financially), and the reasons (in my opinion) why.
+As promised here, here are a few more of the reasons why I am not rich (financially).
+Here are more of the reasons (in my opinion) why.

-In the 90’s the perception was that the stock market and making money was as easy as sex, but I can assure you that this was not the case.
-I like to think of it like teenage sex, everybody talks about it, but (when I was young) there wasn’t any going on for me (I kept asking where do I get some, but no one thought that was funny).
+In the ’90s the perception was that the stock market and making money was as easy as sex.
+I can assure you that this was not the case.
+I like to think of it as teenage sex.
+Everybody talks about it, but (when I was young) there wasn’t any going on.

-Yes, there were opportunities that arose that I might have taken advantage of, if I didn’t have kids, a mortgage and a fairly paranoid view of how the stock market worked (and had a large pot of money I was willing to lose).
-I was in the Nortel Savings Plan, where for every $3 I deposited the company kicked in $1, but this was in stock and money could only be removed 2 years after the money was put in.
-I did actually make some good money on this in the early part of the 90’s, and it helped pay for a car and some repairs on my house, so my claims of abject poverty are really not based in fact.
-Yes, I made some money early on in the 90’s.
+Some opportunities arose that I might have taken advantage.
+If I didn’t have kids, a mortgage and a paranoid view of how the stock market worked, I might have given it a whirl.
+I was in the Nortel Savings Plan.
+In the plan for every $3, I deposited the company kicked in $1.
+This was in stock, and money could only be removed 2 years after the money was put in.
+I did actually make some good money on this in the early part of the 90s.
+It helped pay for a car and some repairs on my house, so my claims of abject poverty are hollow.
+Yes, I made some money early on in the ’90s.

-I did take a few flyers on a few stocks, but I became confident that I could bet on the loser in a one horse race after a few of these flyers crashed into the financial terra firma with a loud bang.
-A few of these were Carona Mining, and a few other mistakes.
+I did take a few flyers on a few stocks.
+Unfortunately, I became overconfident, and a few of these flyers crashed into the financial terra firma with a loud bang.
+A few of these were Corona Mining and a few other mistakes.

-My biggest slap on the back of the head recollection is when I was in the I.T. group at Nortel and I looked at these stacks of boxes from this company called Cisco.
-I went and talked to the Networking dweebs, and was told this was the manufacturer we were going to use to set up our corporate data network.
-At that time Cisco was not a name I even recognized, but I thought, boy I should really buy some stock in that company if we are using them, this was in 1990, and if I had bought some Cisco (and presumebly sold before 2000), I might be a lot farther ahead in my financial journey.
+My biggest slap on the back of the head is when I was in the I.T. group at Nortel.
+I looked at these stacks of boxes from a company called Cisco.
+I went and talked to the Networking guys.
+They thought this was the manufacturer we would use to set up our corporate data network.
+At that time Cisco was not a name I even recognized, but I thought, boy I should really buy some stock in that company if we are using them, this was in 1990, and if I had bought some Cisco (and presumably sold before 2000), I might be a lot farther ahead in my financial journey.

 - I was being paid by Nortel (including bonuses and such)